bec-archer/SR80-Manuals/user-manual.md

 Below the item cards on a draft, you'll see an **"+ Add Item"** button.
 Tap it to add another item to the work order — same form as when you created the original items (equipment type, service reasons, description, photos).
 The new item appears in the list immediately after you tap **Add**.

+### Editing a Checked-In Item

+After a work order is finalized (no longer a draft), you can still edit an item's intake information — equipment type, machine type, service reasons, and description — **as long as the item hasn't been grabbed by a tech yet**.

+While the item is in **Checked In** status, you'll see a small **pencil icon** on the item card.
+Tap the card to open the edit sheet, make your changes, and tap **Save**.

+Once a tech grabs the item (moves it to In Progress), the intake fields lock.
+The pencil icon disappears and tapping the card no longer opens the editor.
+This prevents accidental changes to information the tech is already working from.

+**Photos and notes are never locked.** You can add photos and notes to any item at any status (except Totaled), even after the intake fields are locked.

+**Admin override:** If an admin needs to correct intake fields on an item that's already In Progress or beyond, they can elevate admin access on the device (enter their PIN), and the edit option becomes available again regardless of status.

 ### Finalizing a Draft

 Once all required fields are filled in on a draft, the **Finalize** button in the top right corner becomes active.